Tears on My Pillow: Critical reception

 Bill Coleman from Billboard wrote, "Aussie lass offers a faithful reading of the Little Anthony & the Imperials classic.
 Pop and AC programmers should take note."
 A reviewer from Music & Media said the song "has been re-interpreted in a wholly predictable way."
 Lisa Tilston of Record Mirror praised the song as "a perfect pop song", adding that it "puts Kylie way ahead of the PWL pack by virtue of a) she can really sing and b) she'll look fantastic in the video".
-Similarly, James Hamilton of the same magazine considered "Tears on My Pillow" an "excellent faithful revival" of the original song, "flipped by the plaintively tuneful scurrying "We Know the Meaning of Love" (120bpm)".
-Indeed, the track's B-side, a brand new track, "We Know The Meaning of Love", has been cited as one of SAW's best flip sides, and a landmark in Minogue's musical progression ahead of the release of her more mature third album, Rhythm of Love.
-In 2023, Robert Moran of Australian daily tabloid newspaper The Sydney Morning Herald ranked the song as Minogue's 161st best song (out of 183), adding that he did not like it.
+Similarly, James Hamilton of the same magazine considered "Tears on My Pillow" an "excellent faithful revival" of the original song, "flipped by the plaintively tuneful scurrying 'We Know the Meaning of Love' (120bpm)".
+Indeed, the track's B-side, a brand new track, "We Know The Meaning of Love", has been cited as one of SAW's best flip sides and a landmark in Minogue's musical progression ahead of the release of her more mature third album, Rhythm of Love.
+In 2023, Robert Moran of The Sydney Morning Herald ranked the song as Minogue's 161st best song (out of 183), adding that he did not like it.

 Music video

-The accompanying music video for "Tears on My Pillow" shows Kylie in a black dress with a Brigitte Bardot hairstyle singing the song.
-It is inter-cut with clips from the 1989 film The Delinquents.
+The accompanying music video for "Tears on My Pillow" shows Kylie in a black dress with a Brigitte Bardot-inspired hairstyle singing the song.
+It is intercut with clips from the 1989 film The Delinquents.